 Photo Locations: Huntington Botanical Gardens - San Marino, CA, Arroyo Grande, CA, UC Santa Barbara - Santa Barbara, CA, Quail Botanical Gardens - Encinitas, CA and Santa Barbara, CA

-Large, fast-growing fishtail palm with huge fronds.
+This is a large, fast-growing fishtail palm with huge fronds.
 It's also a monocarpic tree, meaning it flowers and fruits only once, then dies.
 Both trunk and seed can cause irritation when touched and should be handled with care.
 This species typically flowers after ten years.
 The flowers take a long time to develop, up to ten years, then the trees rapidly decline.
 Few are known older than 30 years.
-Caryota obtusa and C. gigas are likely the same species, although some disagreement exists.
+Caryota obtusa and C. gigas are likely the same species, although some disagreement exists among experts.
 The ones growing in California, and most often cultivated, seem to be the C. gigas form of C. obtusa, so we've maintained that name in our database.
 Caryota gigas has no HPWRA (Hawai'i Pacific Weed Risk Assessment) score.

 Additional Common Names